lancekindle/py-bugger/README.md

   -e, --exception-type TEXT  What kind of exception to induce.
   --target-dir TEXT          What code directory to target.
 (Be careful when
                              using this arg!)
+  --target-file TEXT         Target a single .py file.
+  -n, --num-bugs INTEGER     How many bugs to introduce.
   --help                     Show this message and exit.
 ```